Pholisa-Fatyela/bootcamp/pages/cars.md

 * What is the most popular model car in Stellenbosch? (`mostPopularCL`)
 * What is the least popular model car in Kuilsriver? (`leastPopularCF`)

 Write functions that can answer these questions for your friend.
-Each function's name is in brackets above.
+Each function's name in brackets.

+Test your code using `assert` statements.

 **There's more**